Brett Thomas: Trial

 During the investigations, Thomas and Titch insisted on their innocence and refused to cooperate.
-Only after a forensic ballstic examination confirmed the fact that all the victims were actually killed with weapons belonging to the suspects, in August, did Brett Thomas and Mark Titch, in exchange for the death penalty being dropped, agree to a plea bargain.
+Only after a forensic ballstic examination confirmed the fact that all the victims were actually killed with weapons belonging to the suspects, in August, Brett Thomas and Mark Titch, in exchange for the death penalty being dropped, agree to a plea bargain.
 Thomas pleaded guilty to three murders, kidnapping and several robberies; Titch pleaded guilty to one murder, kidnapping, assaulting a police officer, several thefts and burglaries with intent of stealing private property.
 Their trial began in the fall, with both entering a deal with the judge.
 On October 17, both murderers were sentenced to life imprisonment with the possibility of parole every 7 years.

 Aftermath

 Thomas was allowed to file for parole in February 1983, but it was refused.
 In subsequent years, he filed motions another 14 times, but was constantly denied release due to protests from relatives of the victims and his deviant behavior.
 From 1977 to 2015, Thomas was prosecuted 56 times for violating prison rules and committing unlawful acts of violence.
 For about 20 years, he has been a member of a supremacist prison gang.
 His last hearing took place in April 2015, but was denied again.
 He was forbidden from filing applications until 2022.
+He remains incarcerated at R.J.
+Donovan Correctional Facility.

-Beginning in 1983, Mark Titch filed applications 8 times, but was also denied due to the protests from the victims' families.
+Beginning in 1983, Mark Titch filed applications eight times, but was also denied due to the protests from the victims' families.
 While in custody, he graduated from high school and received a diploma, mastered the profession of a welder and then graduated from Chapman University.
 Over the years spent behind bars, Titch became an active follower of the Disciples of Christ.
 His next parole hearing was due in May 2014, but he died on April 22, 2014, while in custody at San Quentin State Prison.